kewne/completable-future/docs/understanding.md

 A striking feature of `CompletionStage` is its lack of methods for performing a blocking wait for the computation's result.
-This is possible with it's main implementation, `CompletableFuture`.
+This is possible with it's main implementation, `CompletableFuture` (although not recommended).

 ## How the results of computations propagate